Fitness for One and All Home Page

 Researchers at the College of New Jersey recently discovered that adding a jump squat to your workout can boost strength by as much as 13 percent in 5 weeks.
 In the study, men who did jump squats twice a week during the last third of a 15-week program improved their standard barbell squats by an average of 66 pounds.
 "The jump squat trains your muscles for explosive power, a stimulus for gains that traditional lifting doesn't provide," says lead study author Jay Hoffman, PhD.
 Try adding the move to your routine" (Men's Health magazine.
 May 2006, p.52).

 Speed work (or explosive work) is not done very often by those who lift weights.
-In fact, later in the same issue of Men's Health, the following factoid is give, "9 - percentage of men who incorporate explosive training into their workouts" (p.166).
+In fact, later in the same issue of Men's Health, the following factoid is given, "9 - percentage of men who incorporate explosive training into their workouts" (p.166).

 However, as the above quote indicates, speed work can be very beneficial to strength gains.
-And speed work can be even more beneficial to those who sporting activities involve the use of speed, which just about every sport does, such as baseball, football, and track events.
+And speed work can be even more beneficial to those whose sporting activities involve the use of speed, which just about every sport does, such as baseball, football, and track events.
 And speed work can be very helpful in increasing one's jumping ability.
-So it would benefit basketball players, field athletes and the like.
+Therefore, it would benefit basketball players, field athletes and the like.
 Plus, speed work is a form of high-intensity cardiovascular work, similar to performing wind-sprints.

 But how are the movements performed?
 There are various movements that can be done.
 These different exercises will be described in this article.